 “I hope you don’t mind but I am not quite ready to tell my story just yet.
 It’s just-”

 “It’s okay.”
 Ikenna cut in.
-“This was not meant to be a tit for tat session.
+“I didn’t expect you to.
 Whenever you are ready.”

 “Okay.
 Thanks for understanding.”
 She said gratefully, wiping away the last traces of tears from her face.
 “There’s just too much emotion going on in this room.
 If I add mine, I just might be vulnerable enough to jump you.”